datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:6a66494184
 ## Isolate Indian restaurants

-Following the direction of the Springboard blog post [Blog post link], we will simplify the task of adapting Yelp reviews by looking only at Indian restaurants.
-It makes sense to compare restaurants of similar cuisine for obvious reasons and we will stick with Indian food to follow the authors original work.
+As you noticed with the summary of `rub`, the data set is large and convers many genres of cuisine.
+It makes sense to compare restaurants of similar cuisine for obvious reasons, so in order to simplify the task of adapting Yelp reviews you will only look at Indian restaurants.
+This modifications here will serve as a case study of how you could adapt other reviews from the various types of food that also exist o Yelp.

-With that said, we need to filter out all of the non-Indian reviews.
-To do this we will use a combination of `grepl()` and `subset()` to create a binary true/false column indicating whether that review was for an Indian restaurant.
-This column will allow us to filter out all reviews that are not for Indian restaurants.
+With that said, you need to filter out all of the non-Indian reviews.
+To do this you will use a combination of `grepl()` and `subset()` to create a binary true/false column indicating whether that review was for an Indian restaurant.
+This column will allow you to filter out all reviews that are not for Indian restaurants.

 *** =instructions
 - Create binary true/false column `is_indian` for Indian-only restaurant reviews using `grepl()`.